 Management systems are an essential tool in enabling companies to operate to best practice HSE standards whilst protecting people from injury and preventing potential legal action.

-Corporate OHS can develop health and safety arrangements that are suitable for any workplace environment and meet the general requirements to manage health and safety.
-The health and safety management system will be written in an agreed upon format that will be suitable for the company’s needs.
+Corporate OHS can develop Health and Safety arrangements that are suitable for any workplace environment and meet the general requirements to manage Health and Safety.
+The Health and Safety management system will be written in an agreed upon format, that is practical and easy to understand and most suitable for the company’s needs.

-Amongst other topics it can include the following:
+Amongst other topics the Health & Safety management system can include the following: